benbalter/benbalter.github.com/posts/_posts/2012-10-09-open-source-is-not-a-verb.md

 All of the above are underlying principles that drive development from day one, and are not incompatible with a philosophy that dicates code remains under lock and key until a minimum viable product (MVP) has been reached.
 They do remain incompatible, however, with a philosophy that says business as usual can be converted into a sucessful open source project at the click of a button.

 Publishing is one necessary step to creating open source software, but it's neither the first nor is it the last.
+It's about [building a community](http://ben.balter.com/open-source-for-government/#open_source_community_building), not about building software.